 Congratulations!
 We are so happy your son has chosen to join Troop 146.
 We are always delighted to have the assistance of supportive parents.
 If you are interested in becoming a leader, we ask that you join us for a few campouts, attend several troop meetings, and a committee meeting or two.
 That way you will know more about our troop program and our leadership policies.
 Then we can discuss the options that are available to you.

 I completed a rank or merit badge, but I didn’t receive it at the last Court of Honor.
 What happened?

-If you didn’t receive your award, the reason is probably because although it may have been signed off in your book or on your blue card, you probably didn’t show it to Ms. Kelleher and ask her to put into the TroopMaster computer record.
+If you didn’t receive your award, the reason is probably because although it may have been signed off in your book or on your blue card, you probably didn’t show it to Mr Bailey and ask him to put it into the TroopMaster computer record.
 All of your advancement is organized and tracked in TroopMaster, a program designed specifically for Scout advancement.
 If it isn’t in the computer, you haven’t officially earned it.